 E10 petrol: What is it?
 Can you use E10 fuel in your car?

-E10 is not the latest trendy postcode, virus or even pop sensation, but you will be hearing a lot more about it.
+E10 is not the latest trendy postcode, or coronavirus, but you will be hearing a lot more about it over the next year or so.
 This is the cleaner, greener fuel the government is proposing to introduce to the UK from 2021 in a bid to clear up emissions.

 You may wonder why the government is bothering to think about a different petrol type when it’s already said it wants to do away with the internal combustion engine by 2035, or 2030 or next week or whatever is the latest target.
 Simply put, E10 is common throughout much of the rest of Europe and beyond and it’s a very sound stepping stone to lower emissions.